Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 validation_generator = ImageDataGenerator(rescale = 1./255)
 ```
 <br>
-We will then send the image batches from our hard drive to the network.
+I then sent the image batches from my hard drive to the network.
 <br>
 ```python
 # Image flows